s183558/MLOps6_Project/reports/README.md

 In total we implemented four ``test_*.py`` files being the central parts of the code to test:

 <b>Data processing</b>: Before training we want to ensure that the correct data/input is available.
 <b>Training logic</b>: We considered that the most important part to test was the training logic.
-Therefore two types of tests where made.
-One with a subset of the real training data and an additional test to verify whether the functions in the training loop are called appropiately.
+Therefore, two types of tests where made.
+One with a subset of the real training data and an additional test to verify whether the functions in the training loop are called appropriately.
 <b>Prediction logic</b>: Simple test that verifies that the return data size and type are correct.